bloominstituteoftechnology/web-module-challenge-prototypes/README.md

 ## Instructions

-Find the file `index.js` and complete the different tasks until all of your tests pass.
+Find the file `index.js` and complete tasks 1, 2 and 3 until all of your tests pass.
+There is an additional task 4 which requires written explanations and has no test.

 ## Get Started